Over the past few years, cybersecurity has become a major concern for medical device manufacturers (MDMs), for a number of reasons.

-For SBOMs, the IMDRF declares that they should be used to help device operators manage the assets and related risks:
+IMDRF declares that SBOMs should be used to help device operators manage the assets and related risks:

 - Device operators should use the SBOM to facilitate cooperation with the device manufacturer in identifying software that may have vulnerabilities, update requirements, and how to perform appropriate security risk management

 - The SBOM should help with purchasing decisions by providing buyers with visibility into the components used and the potential security risks

 - Manufacturers of medical devices should adopt industry best practices for the format, syntax, and markup used for the deployment of SBOMs (compatibility)

 The first draft of the N60 standard was published earlier this year and is currently undergoing public consultation.
 The final version is scheduled for publication in 2023.